spikegrobstein/poc_builder/README.markdown

 ### Get a list of all POC Projects

+This will list all projects using your default `ls` options:

     poc list

-This will list all projects using your default `ls` options
+This will list all POC projects and their contents in list form:

     poc list -Rl

-This will list all POC projects and their contents in list form

 ### Create a new POC Project

+This will create a new project directory called `python_open_file` and initialize a fresh git repository:

     poc create python_open_file

-This will create a new project directory called `python_open_file` and initialize a fresh git repository.
+This will create a new project directory called `python_open_file`, create 2 empty files called `open_file.py` and `README`, create a fresh git repository, add those files to the repository and commit:

     poc create python_open_file open_file.py README

-This will create a new project directory called `python_open_file`, create 2 empty files called `open_file.py` and `README`, create a fresh git repository, add those files to the repository and commit

 ### Go to an existing project

+This will cd into an existing project directory:

     poc go python_open_file

-This will cd into an existing project directory

 ### Open a project in textmate

+This will open the existing POC project `python_open_file` in `POC_EDITOR`:

     poc edit python_open_file

-This will open the existing POC project `python_open_file` in `POC_EDITOR`.